eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/graph-resource-pattern/index.md

 # Graph Resource Pattern

-This chapter specifies the JSON object used to provide a EasyNav Search (query) configuration.
+This chapter specifies the JSON object used to provide a Business Knowledge Editor search (query) configuration.
-The `GraphResourcePattern` is part of an optional advanced configuration of the EasyNav module.
+The `GraphResourcePattern` is part of an optional advanced configuration of the Business Knowledge Editor module.
 It can be used to provide search filter / facets in order to tailor the search results presented to the end user.

 The `GraphResourcePattern` object reference is provided in different ways depending on your preferences: